UPPMAX/naiss_intro_python/docs/evaluation.md

     in the feedback.
     Do mention the teachers, assistants, etc by name!

-- Form with evaluation questions: [TODO](https://github.com/UPPMAX/naiss_intro_python/issues/22)

-???- question "For teachers: what is in that form?"
+???- question "For teachers: what is in the evaluation form?"

     These are the evaluation questions.
     The goals of these questions is to find out how successful